sadikbaba/ai-developer-roadmap/README.md

 🤖 AI Developer Roadmap

-A clear, stage by stage guide to becoming a job ready AI developer, from Python fundamentals to building and shipping real AI products.
+A clear, stage by stage guide to becoming a job ready AI developer, from Python basics to shipping real AI products.

-This roadmap is designed for deep learning, not rushing through tutorials.

-The goal is simple:

-Understand the foundations.
-Build real projects.
-Learn how systems work.
-Ship useful products.

 ⸻